Disappearance of Suzy Lamplugh: Shirley Banks and Cannan links investigated

-Metropolitan Police detectives travelled to Bristol to interview Cannan about the Lamplugh disappearance.
-When asked by detectives if he understood the significance of the number plate, he replied that it could be seen as a reference to Lamplugh, whom the detectives had not yet mentioned.
+Detectives from the Metropolitan Police travelled to Bristol to interview Cannan about the Lamplugh disappearance.
+When asked if he understood the significance of the number plate, he replied that it could be seen as a reference to Lamplugh, whom the detectives had not yet mentioned.
 However, Cannan claimed that he had chosen the letters for the plate at random.
-He claimed that he had purchased the car from a "Bristol businessman" who was responsible for "the murders of Shirley Banks, Suzy Lamplugh and another girl" and that the man was in a great deal of trouble.
+He further claimed that he had purchased the car from a "Bristol businessman" who was responsible for "the murders of Shirley Banks, Suzy Lamplugh and another girl" and that the man was in a great deal of trouble.
 Cannan was known for masquerading as a Bristol businessman.
 When asked if the man was himself, Cannan provided an affirmative response but immediately recanted and ended the interview because he was overcome with emotion.

 Cannan was sentenced to life imprisonment for the murder of Banks and for several other rapes, abductions and attempted abductions.
 He was also convicted of the rape of a woman in Reading on the train line between London and Bristol, six weeks after his release from Wormwood Scrubs Prison.
 The sentencing judge told Cannan: "[Y]ou should never again be at liberty outside of prison walls."
 Further interviews were conducted with Cannan regarding Lamplugh's disappearance in 1988, 1989 and 1990.
 However, he was not placed on an identity parade.

 In 1990, a woman named Gilly Paige, with whom Cannan had been in a relationship after Lamplugh's disappearance, informed police that he had spoken about the Lamplugh case and told her that Lamplugh was buried at Norton Barracks near Worcester.
 Another former girlfriend, Daphne Sargent, also believed Cannan to be responsible, saying: "As soon as I heard about Suzy, I knew it was John.
 It had all the hallmarks— right down to the champagne."